alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 The key point is that the whole setup is very cheap if not free and can be done quickly and easily with almost no deep knowledge.
 Benefit of using **certbot** is automated updates when certificate renewal time comes (setup and forget).

+If you have any notes, questions or errors correction, please point them in the comments below.